mdlubom/own-project/README.md

 # own-project

-I used MAMP which stands for (Macintosh, Apache, MySQL, and PHP).
+I used <dfn>MAMP</dfn> which stands for (Macintosh, Apache, MySQL, and PHP).
 MAMP is an application you can install on your Mac which allows you to have access to a local PHP server and MySQL server.

 ### What is this repository for? ###